martian-yan/Bioinfor_Misc_Scripts/README.md

 The commonly used packages are:

-- biopython
+- `biopython`
-- pandas
+- `pandas`

-The specific packages and the usage refer to each script.
+The specific dependencies and the usage refer to each script.

 ## Description